 More than just one of “The Real Housewives of New York City,” Bethenny Frankel has achieved major success with her Skinnygirl company, established in 2009.
 In 2011, she struck a deal with Beam Suntory for the rights to alcoholic products bearing its name — which Forbes estimated at $100 million — but the founder and CEO owns the rights to the brand for other products.

-Angela Leong is the largest individual shareholder of casino company SJM Holdings.
-The mother of five is also the company’s managing director.
+Angela Leong is the second-largest individual shareholder of casino company SJM Holdings.
+The mother of five is also the company’s executive director, and as of June 2018, one of its co-chairmen.

 She resides in Hong Kong and has served double duty as an elected Macau legislator since 2005.
 Leong was re-elected for her fourth term in 2017.

-Along with her brother John, Denise Coates is co-CEO of BET365, one of the largest online gambling companies in the world.
+Denise Coates is co-CEO of BET365, one of the largest online gambling companies in the world, along with her brother John.
 The U.K.-based billionaire purchased the company’s domain in 2000 and launched the site in 2001.

 In 2006, Anne Wojcicki co-founded DNA-testing service 23andMe.
 The Yale alum has served as the company’s CEO since inception.

-President of Google Sergey Brin’s ex-wife — they share two children — is also the founder and principle of commercial real estate firm Los Altos Community Investments.
-Wojcicki was inspired to launch the company after she opened downtown Los Altos, Calif. family-friendly Bumble Restaurant in 2011.
+Wojcicki is also the founder and principle of commercial real estate firm Los Altos Community Investments.
+Wojcicki was inspired to launch the company after she opened downtown Los Altos, California, family-friendly restaurant Bumble in 2011.

 Get Inspired: Key Signs You’re Ready to Start Your Own Business

-Jane Goldman, the youngest daughter of late-New York City real estate scion Sol Goldman, is the only female billionaire in the U.S. leading a real estate firm, according to Forbes.
+Jane Goldman is the only female billionaire in the U.S. leading a real estate firm, according to Forbes.
 She runs the day-to-day operations at Solil Management, which she co-owns with her three siblings.

 The privately-held firm run by the mother of two controls the more than $6 billion real estate empire managed by the company, according to The Real Deal, a real estate site.

-Along with husband Pan Shiyi, Zhang Xin co-founded real estate firm Soho China in 1995.
+Along with her husband Pan Shiyi, Zhang Xin co-founded real estate firm SOHO China in 1995.
 The mother of two serves as CEO of the company, which develops commercial properties in Beijing and Shanghai.

-She doesn’t just have the fashionable last name, Miuccia Prada is also co-CEO of the luxury brand.
-In addition to her role as executive director, she joined her husband Patrizio Bertelli at the helm of the company in 2014.
+She doesn’t just have the fashionable last name — Miuccia Prada is also co-CEO of the luxury brand.
+She joined her husband Patrizio Bertelli at the helm of the company in 2014.

-She has a 28 percent stake in the family fashion business she inherited in 1977, along with her two siblings.
+She has a 28 percent stake in the family fashion business she inherited in 1977 with her two siblings.

 Must-Read: The 10 Richest Fashion Icons

-Anita Zucker is the chairman and CEO of InterTech Group, a private, family-owned chemicals manufacturer based in Charleston, S.C.
+Anita Zucker is the chairman and CEO of InterTech Group, a private, family-owned manufacturing company based in Charleston, S.C.
 The business was founded by her late husband, but he passed away in 2008, and the mother of three has been running it since.

 Jessica Alba Net Worth: $340 Million